Crowd Management Wristbands: Types, Uses & Benefits

 • Vinyl wristbands: Durable, waterproof, and tamper-resistant — great for outdoor or multi-day gatherings.

-• Silicone wristbands: Reusable and comfy — often used for brand awareness, age verification, or as keepsakes.
+• Silicone wristbands: Reusable and comfortable — often used for brand awareness, age verification, or as keepsakes.

 Radio Frequency Identification (RFID) wristbands are the gold standard for high-security events.
 Embedded with a tiny RFID chip, they allow for contactless scanning, making access control, cashless payments, and even attendee tracking a snap.
-Bonus: they speed up entry lines and reduce staffing needs.
+They also speed up entry lines and reduce staffing needs.

 How Wristbands Improve Crowd Management